gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He sniffed.
 "What's burning?"

-Noxy grabbed his arm and pointed.
+Noxy grabbed his arm and pointed at the storehouse.
 "There!
 Upstairs!"
-A bright lick of flame was suddenly dancing in a window.
+A bright lick of flame danced in the window as the sheets of moss set out to dry caught fire.
-Another joined it as the familiar herby smell of burning moss caught in Noxy's nostrils.
+Another flame joined it as the acrid herby smell caught in Noxy's nostrils.

 "Get your mother!"
 Aft ordered, then cupped his hands around his mouth.